YihuiAndre/LeetCode/Array/1089. Duplicate Zeros/Solution.md

 ```

 ## Idea:
-* Create a new array to copy the element in the input array one by one and keep track of the number of element in the new array.
-If there is a zero in the input array and remaining space in new array is more than two, copy two zero to the new array.
-After it, copying all the elements from the new array to the input array
+* Create a new empty array to and keep track of the length (**Not the Capacity!!**) of the new array.
+* Iterating the input array one by one and insert to the new array.
+If the element is zero in the input array and remaining space to fill in new array is more than or equal to two, insert two zero to the new array.
+* After it, copying all the elements from the new array to the input array
 ##  Time Complexity:
 Time Complexity: O(n), Space Complexity: O(n)